S-romy/100-Days-of-Python-Code/README.md

 ~ To stay accountable on my 100 Days of Code journey.

-Follow along as I navigate and grow one project at a time!
+Follow along as I navigate this journey and grow one project at a time!